Stone Temple Pilots (2010 album): Composition

 Several of the songs were inspired by 1960s and 1970s rock bands.
 "Between the Lines" was written with The Animals, The Zombies and Paul Revere & the Raiders in mind, and Weiland considered "Cinnamon" to be a combination of 1960s British pop and Ian Curtis (of Joy Division).
 "Huckleberry Crumble" was inspired by Aerosmith, specifically "Same Old Song and Dance".
 Dean admitted to the similarities: "The arrangement is almost the same: riff, solo, verse, chorus, solo, back to a second verse—it's pretty much the same setup."
 He also noted how the song sounded different depending on the type of instruments used to play it.
 "It's amazing how, if you were to present that opening riff on a Tele really clean, it's almost a country riff.
 But if you present it with a Les Paul through a Marshall, it takes on this whole different thing."

-Weiland's lyrics were unique to previous albums, which had been solely focused on himself and his drug addictions.
+Weiland's lyrics were different than those on previous albums, which had been solely focused on himself and his drug addictions.
 He studied lyricists to learn how to write differently. "[In] the '90s, I was so overwhelmed with my heroin addiction, and so a lot of the stuff was just from my point of view.
-Now, I tend to look at some of the greats like Leonard Cohen and Bob Dylan.
+Now, I tend to look at some of the greats like Bob Dylan.
 I look at their storytelling [and] I try to tell stories.
 Every song doesn't have to be narcissistically written about how I feel on that day."
-Stone Temple Pilots became the third album Weiland had ever recorded sober, after Velvet Revolver's Libertad and Stone Temple Pilot's first album, Core.
+Stone Temple Pilots became the third album Weiland had ever recorded sober, after Velvet Revolver's Libertad and Stone Temple Pilots’ first album, Core.
 Weiland was also influenced by his ex-wife, Mary Forsberg, about whom he specifically wrote on "Cinnamon".
 Weiland's inspiration for "First Kiss on Mars" came from the music itself.
 He explained his lyrics succinctly: "When I first heard [the song], it sounded intergalactic."
 Critics and interviewers of the band noticed that Weiland's vocalizations were drawn from David Bowie.